dkaloni/LockdownAnalysis/README.md

  ## Code Organization
- The codes are written in Jupyter Notebook.
+ The codes are written in Jupyter Notebook and python3.

  ## Dependencies